LiyrAstroph/PyCALI/docs/getting_started.rst

 ============
 PyCALI uses CMake to do building and compilation.

+A common error occuring frequently is LAPACKE and CBLAS libraries not found.
+PyCALI also packages the source codes of LAPACKE and CBLAS.
+One can use these source codes if encountering problems with installing LAPACKE and CBLAS.
+If so, one usually do no need to edit CMake configurations described below and keep things unchanged.

 The following installations presume that LAPACKE and CBLAS are installed in the default paths, namely, for LAPACKE, headers placed at /usr/include/lapacke and libraries at /usr/lib or /usr/lib64; for CBLAS, headers placed at /usr/include/cblas and libraries at /usr/lib or /usr/lib64.
 (Note that this generally works in Fedora/Redhat distributions.